Topology, noise, and parallel updates in a model of circular opinion dynamics: Introduction

+The present work builds directly on this mathematical framework by investigating how these previously characterized trapping mechanisms are altered when additional ingredients, namely \emph{bi-modal} stochastic perturbations and partial \emph{parallelization}, are introduced.
+Rather than re-establishing the deterministic topological structure, our goal here is to understand how noise and synchrony destabilize winding sectors, compete with midpoint contraction, and generate qualitatively new macroscopic phenomena such as symmetry breaking, winding destabilization, and \emph{spin–flop} collective dynamics.

-In the present paper we investigate how this trapping behavior is modified by stochastic perturbations.
-We consider a noisy extension of the \texttt{ACCA} dynamics in which opinions are occasionally pushed toward two antipodal directions.
-These bi-modal perturbations generate a new collective phenomenon: the system alternates between two coherent macroscopic orientations, producing long-lived \emph{flip--flop} transitions (\cite{collet2016s}).
+We consider indeed a noisy extension of the \texttt{ACCA} dynamics in which opinions are occasionally pushed toward two antipodal directions.
+These bi-modal perturbations generate a new collective phenomenon: the system alternates between two coherent macroscopic orientations, producing long-lived \emph{spin--flop} transitions \cite{collet2016s}.

 In addition, we introduce a generalized version of the dynamics with \emph{parallel updates}, in which multiple disjoint interactions and stochastic perturbations act simultaneously on subsets of agents.
 This extension allows us to interpolate between asynchronous and partially synchronous regimes, and to investigate how the degree of parallelism affects the formation and stability of coherent structures.